ScrapeGraphAI-100k: Dataset for Schema-Constrained LLM Generation: Introduction

-We make the following contributions: \begin{itemize} \item We release ScrapeGraphAI-100k, a large-scale, real-world dataset for LLM-based web extraction, containing paired content, prompts, schemas, and model outputs. \item We provide schema-centric diagnostics (validation labels and structural complexity metadata) to support failure analysis under increasing task complexity. \item We report baseline fine-tuning results showing that a 1.7B model can approach much larger models on structural extraction metrics. \end{itemize}
+We make the following contributions: \begin{itemize} \item We release ScrapeGraphAI-100k, a real-world dataset for schema-constrained LLM generation, pairing web-derived content with the prompts, schemas, and model outputs used in production extraction pipelines. \item We provide schema-centric diagnostics (validation labels and structural complexity metadata) that expose sharp failure thresholds as task complexity grows. \item As a case study of dataset utility, we show that a 1.7B model fine-tuned on our data under knowledge distillation approaches a 30B-A3B MoE (3.3B active parameters) on schema-conformance and key F1. \end{itemize}